 Code is a minimum.
 Manufacturer systems are a performance standard.
 Insurance scope is a payment document.
 They are not the same authority.

-Where code adds time/scope
+Where code adds scope/time

-• Decking thickness/attachment, flashing standards, fire-rating constraints.
+• Decking attachment/condition, flashing standards, fire-rating constraints.

-• Intersections: siding/step flashing/chimney/penetration work.
+• Intersections: siding/step flashing/chimney/penetrations.

 How to keep it provable